 The other thing we didn’t like was the wet floor.
 After your shower, the floor will often be slightly wet.
 If you walk into the shower stall to use the toilet, dirt on your shoes will create muddy footprints.
 Your other option is to walk in and get your socks wet!
 So… take our word for it and skip over this space-saving feature!

 Designing custom horse trailers can be a real challenge for horse owners, but with careful planning, you’ll have the perfect trailer with enough space to live comfortably.
 And don’t worry -- you’re not in it alone.
-Let the experts at Double D Trailers help you build the best living quarters horse trailer for your budget, no matter how big or small.
+Let the experts at Double D Trailers help you build the best horse trailer for your budget, no matter how big or small.

 © 2023 | All Rights Reserved